 But if you want to run an online business, or launch a major brand presence, or stream video, or develop new software — really, if you want to do anything other than set up a basic WordPress site with a few hundred visitors — there is a good chance that you need something a little more high-powered than a $4.95/month shared hosting plan.

 Lots of hosting companies make a big deal about how you get a "Free Domain Name!" when you purchase a hosting plan.
 This is not an amazing benefit because:

 - Domain names are not very expensive, so you could just buy one yourself.

 - Having your domain name at your hosting company makes it a little harder to switch in the future, so you might be better off registering your domain name somewhere else.

-When you buy hosting, during the checkout process there are a number of “upsell” items that are typically offered.
-None of them are bad, some of them are useful, but be careful not to just click “Continue” right through the process without double-checking that you aren’t buying things you don’t need.
+When you buy hosting, during the checkout process there are a number of "upsell" items that are typically offered.
+Some of them are useful, but be careful not to just click "Continue" right through the process without double-checking that you aren't buying things you don't need.

 - Unlimited bandwidth